 The IU School of Medicine–Evansville campus offers the best amenities of a larger city atmosphere and the comfort benefits of smaller class sizes and clinical settings.
 At Evansville, medical students work closely with professors to ensure success when entering clinical rotations.
 Evansville students are typically paired one-to-one with local physicians for third- and fourth-year rotations.

 Medical students at the Evansville campus have access to a private media or library space, lunch room, and a variety of study spaces.

 Work and Study Space

-IU School of Medicine-Evansville students also have access to several public libraries through the Evansville Vanderburgh Public Libraries with the closes, Central Library, being just one blow away from campus.
+IU School of Medicine-Evansville students also have access to several public libraries through the Evansville Vanderburgh Public Libraries with the closest, Central Library, being just one block away from campus.

 Materials from the Ruth Lilly Medical Library, located in Indianapolis, can be shipped directly to the Evansville campus, usually within 48 hours.
 Students can pick up and return materials from the main desk.

 Students at the Evansville campus are encouraged to make the campus their home away from home.
 Students are welcome to bring personal items to the classroom and make their work space their own.
 While IU School of Medicine-Evansville is not liable for any lost or stolen items, security is taken seriously, and rooms are locked at the end of each day.

 All medical students are assigned an individual locker for storage of books, extra clothes and snacks, as well as a mailbox.
 Students frequently request that packages (such as Amazon deliveries) be delivered to the medical school.

 Campus housing is not available for IU School of Medicine-Evansville students.
 Therefore, off-campus housing is the only option.
 Students typically rent apartments or houses on Evansville’s west side (minutes from campus) and downtown (walking distance to campus).
 West side housing generally fills up very quickly.
 For the best selection, reserve housing as soon as possible.